 - Likewise with other stretching heroes, most notably long-time Justice League member Elongated Man and the original stretching hero, Plastic Man.

 - Mercury of the Metal Men.
 Justified in that he is a robot.
 In fact, he loses his noodliness when the team got remoulded into human forms in a retool late into their original run.

 - Spike, Snoopy's brother from Peanuts.

-- The Na'Vi.
+- Avatar: The Na'Vi.
 They're basically 12-foot-tall, hairless blue bipedal lemurs.

 - Charlie and the Chocolate Factory has Mike Teavee.
-While it's implied in the book and the 1970 movie, the 2005 movie actually show how "skinny" he ended up (at 5:20 in the video).
+He's overstretched to ten feet tall in the novel and this fate is implied for him in the 1971 movie, but the 2005 movie actually shows how "skinny" he ended up (at 5:20 in the video).
 Also, Charlie himself in the Game Boy Advance game.

 - Coraline has several examples.
 The titular character is as thin as a rod, but several other characters, like Wybie and her father, are squat and rotund.
 The Other Mother starts out with the (nice) legs of Coraline's real mother but gradually turns into a grotesque spider-like creature.
 Then there's Bobinski, who is quite fat but has absurdly spindly limbs, the exact opposite of what you'd expect from someone so agile.

 - Close Encounters of the Third Kind The first alien out the door is spidery, raises his long arms in greeting... and is never seen again.
 The reason is because that particular alien was a separately-filmed marionette and the incredibly bright lights behind were required to hide the strings.
 Putting it in with everything else was beyond 1970's technology.